mtumilowicz/kubernetes-workshop/README.md

     * vs Deployment
         * in the ReplicaSet, there is no way to identify a single Pod
             * all Pods share the same specification
-    * can use this uniqueness and guaranteed ordering to assign different roles to the different unique Pods
+    * used to assign roles to the different unique Pods
         * example: primary instance and one or more secondaries
             * you might be able to scale the secondaries
-                * but they all need to reach the primary
-                    * for example to synchronize their own data
+                * but they all need to reach the primary (to synchronize their own data)
             * solution: Pod runs a script at startup, which checks to see if it is Pod 0
                 * if it is, the Pod sets itself up as the primary
                 * next Pod doesn’t start until Pod 0 is running
                     * same startup script tells Pod it is not the primary
                     * it sets itself as a secondary and synchronizes data from Pod 0
-    * often used with headless Service
+    * often used with headless Service (service that does not have a ClusterIP address)
         * each Pod in the StatefulSet is unique => useful to be able to address them individually
 * DaemonSet
     * runs a single replica of a Pod on every node in the cluster